-- 1. Those who wish to speak must sign in on the attendance sheet provided at the entrance to the meeting room and provide their name. - 2.
-All comments are to be addressed to the Board President - 3.
-Individuals addressing the Board must be recognized by the President and will be given 3 minutes to speak.
-The presiding officer may extend time if deemed necessary. - 4.
+- 1. All comments are to be addressed to the Board President. - 2.
 The Board is not required to allow every person who wishes to address the Board to do so, so long as the Board finds that representative comments have been presented for each side of an issue subject to debate.
-Any person who is not allowed to make remarks during public comment shall be permitted to submit a written comment to the Board secretary either before or after the time for public comment. - 5.
-No public comment shall be heard on any matter that may be subject to discussion in a closed/Executive Session in accordance with the Open Meetings Act. - 6.
+Any person who is not allowed to make remarks during public comment shall be permitted to submit written comment to the Board secretary either before or after the time for public comment. - 3.
+Speakers must refrain from comments or conduct that is uncivil, rude, vulgar, or otherwise disruptive.
+Speakers must refrain from using profanity.
+Any person engaging in such conduct shall be requested to leave the meeting and may also be prohibited from addressing the Board at future meetings. - 4.
+No public comment shall be heard on any matter that may be subject to discussion in a closed/Executive Session in accordance with the Open Meetings Act. - 5.
+Candidates for public office wishing to address the Board during public comment must refrain from making comments that are political in nature or that promote or support a candidate.
+This includes refraining from identifying oneself as a candidate for public office. - 6.
 The Board is not to respond to any public comment, except to thank the individual for their comments.
 Individual Board members are free to engage the individual for a discussion after the meeting.

-Issues regarding possible action by the Board on an item brought up in Public Comment, and not set forth on the agenda, may be added to a future agenda, giving 48 hours notice to the public per Open Meetings Act.
+Issues regarding possible action by the Board on an item brought up in Public Comment, and not set forth on the agenda, may be added to a future agenda, giving 48 hours' notice to the public per Open Meetings Act.